 However, the default options on WordPress can slow down your website.
 I will show you how to improve your WP configuration and make it faster.
 Site speed is crucial for both the user experience and SEO.
 Let me show you how you can do it TODAY with only one hour of work!

-Take a look at how several changes can influence your website’s loading time.
-In the case of our website, we’ve managed to save 4.6 seconds of page load time!
+Take a look at how these seven steps can influence your website’s loading time.
+In the case of our website, we’ve managed to reduce 4.6 seconds of page load time!

 Excessive plugins slow down loading time.
 But, more importantly, they make your website heavier, which affects its performance.